PEAK CLUSTER CARBON CAPTURE AND STORAGE PIPELINE PROPOSAL:

 Would supporting these be a better strategy than CCS and a very long pipeline through an urban area?

-Would this public money be better spent encouraging new ways of making cement, rather than continuing with the existing processes?
+Would this public money be better spent encouraging new ways of making cement, recycling and reducing waste, rather than continuing with the existing processes?

 What are the consequences if there is a leak, to people, and wildlife?